🎯Getting Started

 Modules

-All modules have their own repository in our Github organization.
+All modules have their own directory in the Programme repo.

 We divided everyone in our organization into GitHub teams, we have one for mentors, one for each trainee team etc. which all have different permissions.